Come mothers and fathers throughout the land,

 The yellow Star of David may be the best known of the Nazi concentration camp badges, but in reality there were over 30 triangles of various colors and designs employed to ID specific groups targeted for extermination such as political prisoners, the mentally ill, social democrats, socialists, trade unionists, Freemasons, communists, anarchists. gypsies, Jehovah’s Witnesses, alcoholics and drug addicts, vagrants and beggars, pacifists and conscription resisters, and prostitutes.
 Homosexual prisoners were identified by the pink triangle.

-The following quote is from Heniz Heger’s, The Men With The Pink Triangle, one of very few first-hand accounts of the treatment of homosexuals in Nazi imprisonment:
+The following quote is from Heniz Heger’s, The Men With The Pink Triangle, one of the few first-hand accounts of the treatment of homosexuals in Nazi imprisonment:

 What car driver today, hurtling along the German motorways, knows that each block of granite has the blood of innocent men on it?
 Men who did nothing wrong, but who were hounded to death in concentration camps solely for reason of their religion, their origin, their political views or their feeling for their own sex.
 Each of the granite pillars that hold up the motorway bridges cost the lives of untold victims — a sea of blood and a mountain of human corpses.
 Today people are only too willing to throw a cloak of silence and forgetfulness over all of these things.